Skip to cookie consent Skip to main content

 Getting to know your PCP

-You may find it difficult to open yourself up to a total stranger — but you realize that transparency is critical to a successful provider-patient relationship.
+You may find it difficult to open yourself up to health care providers — but transparency is critical to a successful provider-patient relationship.
 Consider asking your provider some key questions that can help you understand them and their work.

 Questions might include: